Evaluator Guide · Phase-Aware Reading Order

 How to judge this correctly.

 Most bad readings of this site begin from the wrong frame.
 They look for team-shaped polish, corporate-normal packaging, or fully optimized public-site behavior.
 That is the wrong lens.
-The correct lens starts with context, proof, and output ratio.
+The correct lens starts with context, evidence, and output ratio.

 01